BPD and Me: Managing Borderline Personality Disorder

 3. Brain structure: Some research suggests that BPD may be related to abnormalities in parts of the brain's limbic system, which controls emotions.

-How does BPD affect relationships?
+How does Borderline Personality Disorder affect relationships?

 1. Frequent arguments and conflict.
 Intense emotions associated with BPD, like anger, anxiety, sadness and fear, can be overwhelming for all parties.
 These strong emotions can contribute to arguments and ongoing conflict.

-How does BPD affect work?
+How does Borderline Personality Disorder affect work?

 1. Tension and conflict with colleagues.
 Individuals with BPD often struggle with interpersonal relationships due to intense feelings, mood swings and abandonment issues.
 This can make working in a team setting or receiving constructive feedback from others very challenging.

-BPD Treatment and Management
+Borderline Personality Disorder Treatment and Management

 Treatment for BPD usually involves a combination of psychotherapy and medication.
-Specifically, DBT, or Dialectical Behavior Therapy, is one type of therapy that has been found to be very effective in treating BPD.
+Specifically, DBT, or Dialectical Behavior Therapy, is one type of therapy that has been found to be very effective in treating borderline personality disorder.
 DBT is a form of psychotherapy that combines elements of mindfulness, acceptance, and strategies for change in order to help people manage their symptoms and create the life they want.
 DBT can be effective in treating BPD because it specifically addresses the following areas:

 Developing mindfulness skills.
 Mindfulness is the intentional practice of focusing our minds on the present moment and working to accept our thoughts and emotions without judgment.
 Mindfulness helps us avoid dwelling on the past or worrying about the future.
 Developing stronger mindfulness skills can be helpful for managing the strong emotional responses often experienced by people with BPD.